cosmos/cosmos-sdk/docs/architecture/adr-025-ibc-passive-channels.md

               return nil, sdkerrors.Wrap(err, "could not retrieve module from port-id") }
       // =======================================
-      // NEW CODE: Check if the module defines an OnChanOpenAccept callback.
+      // NEW CODE: Check if the module defines an HandleMsgChannelOpenTry callback.
       // Retrieve callbacks from router
       cbs, ok := k.Router.GetRoute(module)
       if !ok {
               return nil, sdkerrors.Wrapf(port.ErrInvalidRoute, "route not found to module: %s", module) }
-      // Default behaviour: use the proposed version directly. version := proposedVersion
-      if acceptor, ok := cbs.(ChanOpenAcceptor); ok {
+      if tryHandler, ok := cbs.(AttemptedChanOpenTryCallback); ok {
-        // Allow the acceptor to alter the proposed version or reject the connection version, err = acceptor(ctx, msg.Channel.Ordering, msg.Channel.ConnectionHops, msg.PortID, msg.ChannelID, cap, msg.Channel.Counterparty, msg.Channel.Version, msg.CounterpartyVersion)
-        if err != nil {
-          return nil, err
+        // Allow the port's try handler to override the default OpenTry behaviour. return tryHandler.OnAttemptedChanOpenTry(ctx, k.ChannelKeeper, portCap, msg)
       }
-      }
       // END OF NEW CODE
       // ======================================
-      // Continue the handshake.
+      // Use the default handshake behaviour.
       res, cap, err := channel.HandleMsgChannelOpenTry(ctx, k.ChannelKeeper, portCap, msg)
       // ...
 ```

+The reason we do not have a more structured interaction between `x/ibc/handler.go` and the port's module (to explicitly negotiate versions, etc) is that we do not wish to constrain the app module to have to finish handling the `MsgChannelOpenTry` during this transaction or even this block.

 ## Decision

 - Expose events to allow "passive" connection relayers.
 - Enable application-initiated channels via such passive relayers.
-- Allow port modules to control which channel open attempts they honour.
+- Allow port modules to control how to handle open-try messages.

 ## Consequences